toilville/code-of-conduct/ENFORCEMENT_GUIDELINES.md

 - Seek community feedback on the process
 - Adjust procedures as the community evolves

+**Sponsored by Toilville** - We believe in building inclusive communities where everyone can thrive.
+We stand with the principles that No One Is Illegal, Black Rights Matter, and we must Protect Trans Kids.
+Need assistance with Code of Conduct enforcement or community management?
+[Contact us](https://www.itstoilville.com/) for professional support.

 ---

 *Remember: The goal of enforcement is to maintain a healthy, productive community where everyone can contribute effectively.*